 Although investors should be aware past performance is not a reliable indicator of future results, here are the top and bottom ten Investment Association (IA) funds and sectors* for August 2023:

-Past performance is not a reliable indicator of future returns.
-Figures are shown on a % total return basis, bid to bid price with net income reinvested; Source: FE Analytics, data for August 2021: 31/07/2021 to 31/08/2021.
+The value of investments can fall as well as rise.
+Investors may get back less than invested.
+Past performance is not a reliable guide to future returns.
+Figures are shown on a % total return basis, bid to bid price with net income reinvested; Source: FE Analytics, data for August 2023: 31/07/2023 to 31/08/2023.
 Onshore and retail open-ended funds only.

 *There are several thousand funds on sale in the UK.
-The Investment Association divides these into nearly 40 ‘sectors’, broad groupings that help investors and advisers compare funds of similar types before looking in detail at individual funds.
+The Investment Association divides these into about 45 sectors, broad groupings that help investors and advisers compare funds of similar types before looking in detail at individual funds.